 In this scenario, the interference from the IMT system into the FSS space station is calculated considered the entire line of sight of surface on Earth.
 Hence, IMT stations that are in a secondary side-lobe of the satellite’s antenna are also considered in the interference calculation.

-The modeling proposed distribute IMT stations uniformly on the surface of a spherical cap (or dome).
+The proposed modeling distributes IMT stations uniformly on the surface of a spherical cap (or dome).
 The global beam area represents almost half size of the earth with approximate 216.490.348 square kilometers.
 The satellite sees the Earth in a cone of approximately 8.7 degrees.
-The Figure 4 presents examples of IMT stations distribution for different satellite elevation angles.
+Figure 5 presents examples of IMT stations distribution for different satellite elevation angles.
 Red and blue areas represent IMT stations deployments inside and outside the satellites’ 3 dB beamwidth, respectively.

-FIGURE 4
+FIGURE 5

-IMT deployment inside the satellite global beam
+IMT deployment inside the satellite visible area